 The Commonwealth of Virginia, through its elected representatives, has established a comprehensive statutory scheme regulating gifts to state officials.
 Va.
 Code Ann. § 2.2-3101 et seq.
 Violations of some provisions of the statute constitute state misdemeanors; other violations are punishable solely through noncriminal means, including loss of office, civil penalties, and forfeiture.
-Here, there was no contention that Mr. McDonnell violated any of these state provisions; as the district court instructed the jury, "[t]here has been no suggestion in this case that Mr. McDonnell violated Virginia law."
+The district court specifically instructed the jury: "There has been no suggestion in this case that Mr. McDonnell violated Virginia law."
 XXVI T. 6125.
 This federal prosecution thus marks an extraordinary intrusion by federal prosecutors into an area of traditional state regulation.
 As the Supreme Court has held, federal prosecutors may usurp state jurisdiction in this manner only where Congress clearly authorizes it.
 No such clear authority exists here.